 Since then, New Castle has been my second home.
-I continue to work hard and have been fortunate to recruit and employ men and women who care enough to work hard by my side and help us grow.
-I am proud to have my mentor and father, Ray among those by my side.
+I continue to work hard and have been fortunate enough to recruit and employ men and women who care about our business and work hard by my side to help us grow.
+I am equally proud to have my mentor and father, Ray, among those supporters.

 With branches conveniently located around four states and more than 150 employees making up the New Castle team, we’re having fun!

 Here’s a look at what we’ve been up to:

 - 2002 Kris Steele purchased Castle Building Products from Ayers Rock Castle Building Products and changed the name to New Castle Building Products.
 The company’s main focus was on Residential Roofing, had a staff of 12 employees and 4 trucks in their fleet.

 - 2004 we acquired Triple A Roofing and Siding, which became our Bronx, NY branch, location #2.

 - Ray Steele joined New Castle as Vice President.

 - 2005 opened a greenfield location in Norwalk, CT.
 This became our 3rd.